Do you ever think about where all the biggest “one-hit wonders” ended up?

 This may seem like a small detail, but this is a big deal because fear of failure holds far too many people back.
 Other times, someone will try one business idea that doesn’t work and give up their dreams forever.

-But if you want to be truly successful for the long-term, you have to be willing to try things and fail.
+But if you want to be truly successful in the long term, you have to be willing to try things and fail.

 More than that, you have to have an underlying belief that you will be successful.
 If you want to give yourself permission to fail, you have to believe that something better is coming along every time.